romsper/testing-automation-frameworks/README.md

 ### Description

 This repository contains several examples of **Automation testing** frameworks and projects using different programming languages **Kotlin** and **TypeScript/JavaScript** and tools.
-You can use these examples as a starting point for your own automation projects or as a reference for best practices in QA automation.
+You can use these examples as a starting point for your own automation projects or as a reference for best practices in Automation testing.

 ### GitHub Actions